TomLaclavere/3DPhysicsEngine/scripts/USAGE.md

 ## Examples

-Examples to show how to use each bash files.
+Examples to show how to use each bash scripts.
 These are not exhaustive examples, but only the most common cases.
 For more details about all flags, arguments and usage, use `--help`.

 ### Build